LennaHammer/English/EVP/out/words_adjective.md

 ## 1606. civil ## adjective
 /ˈsɪv.əl/
 [C1]relating to the ordinary people or things in a country and not to military or religious organizations
-- They married in a civil ceremony.
+- They married in a civil `ceremony`.

 ## 1607. clear ## adjective
 /klɪr/ NOT BLOCKED